truecharts/public/charts/stable/plex/docs/installation_notes.md

 :::danger Memory Requirements

 Please be aware of memory requirements if you memory for emptyDir.
 Plex transcode storage requirement is size of file being transcoded + 100MB per simultaneous stream.

+Keep in mind that emptyDir's memory counts against the resources defined.

 :::